Suzuki Carry: Sixth generation (ST10/ST20/ST80; 1976)

 In May 1976, responding to changed standards for the kei class, Suzuki released the Carry 55, chassis code ST10/ST10V.
 It had the larger, water-cooled but still two-stroke three-cylinder LJ50 engine of 539 cc but was otherwise hard to distinguish from the preceding L50 series.
 The only two differences in appearance were bigger (albeit slimmer) bumpers, which no longer enveloped the bottom of the front, as well as slightly altered doors with a slight bump in the swage line to accommodate the door handle.
 There was also an ST11 version with a drop-side bed.
 The ST10 (along with the LC20 Fronte) was the first Suzuki to enter CKD production in Indonesia, in 1976.
-In 1977 it was replaced by the larger ST20.
+In 1977, it was replaced by the larger ST20 in Indonesian production.

 Soon thereafter, in September 1976, the interim ST10 (only built for four months) was gradually replaced by the widened and lengthened ST20 pickup version, which also has a longer wheelbase.
 Marketed as the Suzuki Carry Wide 550, it now reached the maximum dimensions set for the class.
-In November, the ST20 Van tcame in - this version was 4 cm shorter than the truck as it reused the shorter rear side bodypanels of the L50 and ST10 versions.
+In November, the ST20 Van arrived - this version was 4 cm shorter than the truck as it reused the shorter rear side bodypanels of the L50 and ST10 versions.
 Some special variants of the ST10 (such as refrigerated versions, panel vans, etcetera) remained on sale alongside the ST20 for a little while longer until new versions could be developed and old stock be sold out.
 There was also an ST20K model available: the "K" refers to the "trucklike" nature of the vehicle in that it had three drop-sides as opposed to the utility version which had only a tailgate and formed sides.
 The ST20 range retained the three-cylinder 539-cc two-stroke engine of the ST10 and has a carrying capacity of 350 kg.
 Maximum power remained 26 PS at 4500 rpm.
 In October 1977, after about 187,000 had been built, the ST20 underwent a light facelift, with increased equipment and all versions (excepting the base truck) now featuring a front grille.